Table of Contents

 - A web server hosts the store’s website.

-- A database storing customer orders.
+- A database stores customer orders.

 - A network firewall protects the system.